ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

 = 1.46 (13 May 2025) =
-* Feature: Enhanced Reviews Schema #2260
+* Feature: Comments Review Module #2260
 * Fixed: Issue in associatedMedia property of NewsArticle  schema #2299
 * Enhancement: Added new properties StreetAddress and AddressRegion to Service schema #2300
 * Enhancement: Added filter hook for image attachment for custom url handling #2301